-AT THE BEACH: About 7 to 9 hours of sunshine tomorrow and Sunday on the coast from Gulf Shores over to Panama City Beach with a few scattered storms around.
-Highs upper 80s on the immediate coast, with low 90s inland.
+AT THE BEACH: Mostly sunny days and fair nights on the coast from Gulf Shores to Panama City Beach through Thursday with highs in the 80s.
+Then, a chance of rain returns Friday and Saturday with highs dropping into the 70s.
 See a very detailed Gulf Coast forecast here.

 CONNECT: You can find me on all of the major social networks…